jamesHo22/robot_localization/README.md

   <img width="1208" height="487" src="robot_localizer/bags/InitializationDistributionsGIF.gif">

 ### Moving Particle
-Get dx and dy from the odom movement
-Compute the magnitude of the change in position of the robot in the odom frame Apply the changes in position and orientation to each particle
+Once the particles have been initialized they are updated based on data received from the robot's odometry.
+The robot's odometry is not completely accurate, so some noise is added.
+This also allows for multiple particles of the same pose to diverge, preventing all of the particles to converge to the wrong pose.

 <p align="center">
   <img width="1208" height="487" src="robot_localizer/bags/motionModelDistribution.gif">